StupendousEnzio/StupendousEnzio.github.io/about.md

 </span>

 <div class="col three caption">
-	You can shoot me a text via linkedin
+	You can shoot an email via the envelope icon!
 </div>